camsloanftc/camsloanftc/README.md

 ### Hi there 👋

-I'm Cam Sloan, founder and web developer based in Beautiful Squamish, BC, Canada.
+I'm Cam Sloan, founder and web developer based in beautiful Squamish, BC, Canada.

 I've worked with teams large and small to ship everything from code-generated logos at Looka, to smart thermostats at ecobee.